chamoda/chamoda.github.io/_sparks/how-to-read-more-books-in-2026.md

 **Read both fiction and non-fiction.** Fiction matters too.
 Different types of books exercise different mental muscles.

 **Add audiobooks to the mix.** They count.
 Use commutes, workouts, and chores as reading time.

+**You don't have to read from beginning to end.** Especially with non-fiction, feel free to jump around.
+Read the chapters that interest you most.
+Skip sections that don't serve your current needs.
+The best reading strategy is the one that keeps you reading.